Jakub-Radzik/Advanced_Web_Dev/Project/frontend/README.md

 ## Rules of development

 ### Gitflow:

 - Create a branch from current **main** branch
 - Write a feature
 - push changes to repository
 - create pull request to **main** branch
 - write to Jakub Radzik to check changes

+### New packages:

+Before every package installation please use node version from .nvmrc